Jesse-Hamlin-Navias/Roll-Table-Maker/README.md

 3) Compile all java files in Roll-Table-Maker.
 You never need to do steps 1-3 again.
 4) Run Table_Terminal.java from the terminal to open the application.
 5) Type help to see the commands.
 Type exit to quit the application.
-6) Quest makes is an example table you can roll on.
+6) Quest maker is an example table you can roll on.
 Try typing roll Quest Maker

 ## Documentation:
 Roll-Table-Maker is opperated by typing and entering commands into the terminal.
 All of those commands are listed below.
 A [] implies an argument should fill in. {} implies an optional argument.